andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/bagonyi/awesome) - List of awesome tools / books / pages that I find useful for (self) development.
 - [awesome-sikhi](https://github.com/bogas04/awesome-sikhi) - ℹ️ Useful resources for being a better Sikh.
 - [awesome-civic-tech](https://github.com/brandonhimpfen/awesome-civic-tech) - A curated list of open source projects, platforms, communities, and tools advancing civic engagement and public service through technology.
+- [awesome-couchdb](https://github.com/brandonhimpfen/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
+- [awesome-drone-engineers](https://github.com/brandonhimpfen/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
 - [awesome-game-engines](https://github.com/brandonhimpfen/awesome-game-engines) - A curated list of game engines, frameworks, tools, and resources for game development.
 - [awesome-icons](https://github.com/brandonhimpfen/awesome-icons) - A curated list of awesome icon packs, libraries, tools, and resources for web and app design.
 - [awesome-journalism](https://github.com/brandonhimpfen/awesome-journalism) - A curated list of high-quality tools, resources, and organizations for professional, investigative, data, and digital journalism.